stevenjrodriguez4-hue/osticket-prereqs/README.md

 </p>
 <p>
 I created a new Resource Group named osticket in Microsoft Azure.
 After that, I deployed a Virtual Machine using Windows Server 2025 Azure Edition as the operating system.
 During configuration, I selected a VM size that provides 2 vCPUs to ensure proper performance for the setup.
+Next we will be connecting to the VM using Remote Desltop (RDP).
 </p>
 <br />